sulirc/rslv/README.md

 alias cd="rslv --wrap cd"
 ```

-Then we can use the alias just like original way.
+Then we can use the alias just like the original way.

 ```bash
 cd @react